gamemann/GitHub-Follow-Bot/README.md

 ## To Do
 * Develop a more randomized timing system including most likely active hours of the day.
 * See if I can use something better in Django to alter general settings instead of relying on a table in the SQLite database.
+There are also issues with synchronization due to limitations with Django at this moment.

 ## Requirements
 The following Python models are required and I'd recommend Python version 3.8 or above since that's what I've tested with.